City-of-Warsaw/decidim-warsaw-ks/decidim-consultation_map/README.md

 # Decidim::ConsultationMap

-Component that allows to build a map for Participatory Space and allows users to add remarks on it.
+The consultation map is an element of the participatory process that allows users to create comments marked on the map in various categories defined by the administrator
 ## Usage

 ConsultationMap will be available as a Component for a Participatory